-The time limit applicable is six months if the creditor has let this period elapse since the deadline for compliance with any enforcement action without having undertaken any other recovery actions.
+The time-limit applicable is six months if the creditor has let this period elapse since the date of compliance with any enforcement action without having undertaken any other recovery actions.
 The limitation period is three years.

 Possibility of appeal against the decision granting such a measure

-An appeal may be lodged against enforcement actions.
-If enforcement is carried out in accordance with a court judgment, the debtor cannot contest it by invoking reasons in fact/in law that they could have brought at the proceedings before the court of first instance or before a court of appeal.
+An appeal may be lodged against actual enforcement.
+If enforcement is carried out in accordance with a court judgment, the debtor cannot contest it by invoking reasons in fact/in law that he/she could have brought at the proceedings before the court of first instance or before a court of appeal.

-The competent court is the court of enforcement.
+The competent count is the court of enforcement.

-The appeal may be lodged within 15 days from the date on which: the appellant was made aware of the enforcement instrument; the party concerned was notified of the imposition of the attachment; the debtor was served the summons or the date on which they were made aware of the first enforcement instrument.
+The appeal may be lodged within 15 days from the date on which: the appellant was made aware of the enforcement instrument; the party concerned was notified of the imposition of the attachment; the debtor was served the summons or the date on which he or she was made aware of the first enforcement instrument.

-If it sustains the appeal against enforcement, the court will annul the enforcement order appealed against and will order the cessation of enforcement or execution of the enforcement act.
+If it upholds the appeal against enforcement, the court will annul the enforcement order appealed against and will order the termination of enforcement or of execution of the enforcement order.
 If the appeal is rejected, the appellant may be obliged to pay compensation for the damages caused by delayed enforcement.